songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 dredge(global.model)
 {% endhighlight %}

-Now we can predict the bird species on island 1using the averaged predictions,
+Now we can predict the bird species on island 1 using the averaged predictions,

 {% highlight r %}